 4.Can a person be described as “nourishing”?

-Yes, someone who offers consistent support, kindness, and encouragement can be described as having a nourishing presence.
+Yes.
+Someone who offers consistent support, kindness, patience, and encouragement can be described as having a nourishing presence.

 5.What’s the difference between “nourishing” and “nutritious”?

-“Nutritious” mainly refers to food that benefits the body, while “nourishing” has a broader meaning that includes emotional and mental support too.
+“Nutritious” mainly refers to food that benefits the body, while “nourishing” has a broader meaning that can include emotional and mental support too.

 6.Can an activity be nourishing?

 Definitely.
-Activities like meditation, exercise, journaling, or even quality time with loved ones can be nourishing for your well-being.
+Activities like meditation, exercise, journaling, learning a skill, or quality time with loved ones can be nourishing for your well-being.

 7.How do I use “nourishing” in a sentence?